NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

 This can be a nice default to use in scientific reports, as it hides the code by default but is always there for those who want to inspect it.
-You can also use the `code-summary` option to specify a different text to show with the folded code instead of the default `Code`, *e.g.* `code-summary: Click to show code`.
+You can also use the `code-summary` option inside your code chunks to specify a different text to show with the folded code instead of the default `Code`, *e.g.* `code-summary: Click to show code`.

 You can also add the `code-tools` option, which will add a drop-down menu to